icub-tech-iit/documentation/docs/icub_tendons/lower_arm_V2.md

 | <img src ="../img/lowerArm/R_P_cabling.png" width=600>         | 4.
 Cable routing.<br />To be able to pass the cable at the base of the nail it is important to remove the nail and move forward the fingertip for 1 cm from its base. |
 | picture sul vero robot | 5.
 Please write with a marker at the base of the nails where the knot should be in order to have a perfect simultaneous closing for both fingers. |

+!!!tip
+    The insertion of the cables into their holes, passing through the pulleys, is tricky.
+If you are struggling, cut the cable extremity with a **45 deg angle**, so it will be easier for it to get in position.

 ## 3	Proximal Joints